alexandergolob/alexander-golob/src/pages/project-categories/consulting.md

     linkContent: Government
     linkPath: /projects/government
     md_description: >-
+      Public art and creative placemaking has a unique capacity to transform a community for the better - from engaging communities, conducting research and grant-writing, developing and implementing art and placemaking policy, and creating artworks.

-      Understanding how to move forward with creative endeavors and what initiatives should be taken on can be difficult.
-Golob Art offers critical research, innovative problem solving, and a deep expertise in the arts to confidently and effectively foster the arts in your community or organization.
-We have helped a number of organizations explore their options and write grants or short-papers on the value of the arts in a community.
+      We merge our experience conducting critical community engagement and innovative problem solving with a deep expertise in the Arts to confidently and effectively foster the Arts in your community or organization.
     subcategory: Government
   - alt: b
     image: /assets/starry-night.jpg
     linkContent: Private
     linkPath: /projects/private
     md_description: >-
-      Art provides benefits for sense of community, business, marketing, and health.
-Sometimes, it helps to have an artist to integrate that perspective into a community, business, or project.
+      Art and creative placemaking provide benefits for sense of community, business activity, marketing, and health.
+Let us help make your project special.
+At Golob Art, we have a passion for public art and creative placemaking - from creating custom artwork and arts events to community engagement and integration of creative placemaking into architectural plans.
     subcategory: Private
 ---